Garlic Head

 Notes

 As you may see in these photos, I added some roasted vegetables to the top of the spaghetti just because I had a few to use up.
 Feel free to do the same once your pasta is made!
 To roast Delicata squash, slice in half and scrape out seeds and stringy flesh.
-Slice into thin half moon shapes and add to a lined baking sheet with a few TBS olive oil, 1 tsp salt, and a bit of pepper.
+Slice into thin half moon shapes and add to a lined baking sheet with a few TBS olive oil, 1 teaspoon salt, and a bit of pepper.
 Roast at 400 degrees F for about 20 minutes, until soft.

 I also added roasted beets, micro greens, and pomegranate arils because apparently I put those on everything these days.